cscart/docs/en/user_guide/addons/stripe_connect/credentials.rst

        :align: center
        :alt: Stripe client ID in Multi-Vendor.

 #.
-Copy the **Redirect URIs** from the Stripe Connect payment method settings in Multi-Vendor, go back to the Stripe dashboard and insert the URI into the corresponding field.
+Copy both Redirect URIs from the Stripe Connect payment method settings in Multi-Vendor, go back to the Stripe dashboard and insert the URIs into the corresponding field.

    .. image:: img/stripe_redirect_uri.png
        :align: center